ssoworld/AirportData/README.md

 | `LAX A D`  | Traveler arrived at and departed from Los Angeles.                      |
 | `ORD L`    | Traveler had a layover at Chicago O'Hare, but no arrival or departure.  |

 Each airport should be on a separate line.
 The order of the A, D, and L does not matter.
-The file should be submitted via a GitHub pull request, currently to TravelMapping/AirportData (email submissions will be available soon but are not currently supported).
-Once the file is merged, their map should update automatically within a few minutes.
+The file should be submitted via a GitHub pull request, currently to TravelMapping/AirportData/air/data (email submissions will be available soon but are not currently supported).
+Once the file is merged, their map will update automatically.

 If you have visited an airport not currently included in the project, please put it in your alist anyway.
-When your alist is processed, unknown airports are flagged for addition to the airport database (airports.csv) and should be added as part of the update process.
+When your alist is processed, unknown airports are flagged for addition to the airport database (airports.csv) and will get added as part of the update process.

 When you receive a notification that your alist has been pulled in, expect to see your updated map on Airport Mapping at the next :15 past the hour.